peejaywk/VinylRack/testing.md

 The Checkout page was also also displaying the credit card charge amount in USD.
 See image below:

 ![CreditCardChargeError](/docs/images/Test-023-IncorrectCurrency.png)

+### Mobile Search
+When performing a search on mobile devices or when the nav bar was collapsed because the screen size was < 992 pixels the search bar was not working.
+When a search term was entered the nothing would happen when the search icon was clicked.
+This problem was caused by a missing action on the search form in the mobile-top-header.html file.
+After adding in the action the search functioned as expected.

+See [GitHub change log](https://github.com/peejaywk/VinylRack/commit/e617aec9a5819d6dbe58b4f7915a81a47df45487) for the exact changes made.

 ## Unresolved Issues